openbaton/docs/docs/nfvo-how-to-use-gui.md

 If you want to delete a Vim Instance you can click on the button **Action** and then **Delete** in the menu

 ## Catalogue

 In the menu on the left side under the template _Catalogue_ you can manage

 1. NS Descriptors
 2. VNF Packages
+3. Key Pairs

+### Key Pairs
+You can add a key pairs to use for ssh access to the VMs via *Key Pairs* menu.
+You have to option in terms of adding the keys.
+1. You can promt NFVO to create a key for you with a given name:
+![Create key][Create key]
+*IMPORTANT*: You will be promted to download the private key after you press *Generate*.
+Currently there is no option to regenerate a key.
+If you do not download the key, you will have to generate a new one.
+2. You can import key for your host user via providing your public key to the NFVO:
+![Import key][Import key]

 ### Network Service Descriptors
 In the menu on the left side under the template Catalogue you can find the **NS Decriptors** button.